Techcolony/Portfolio-setup/README.md

 >
 - More contents and pages will be added
-- Make the project more responsive with buttons
+- Make the project more responsive with Javascript
-- Contact forms to be added also

 <p align="right">(<a href="#readme-top">back to top</a>)</p>